 The definition of a metaphor is "a figure of speech containing an implied comparison, in which a word or phrase ordinarily and primarily used of one thing is applied to another (Ex.: the curtain of night, “all the world's a stage”)."

-A metaphor is distinct from, but related to a simile, which is also a comparison.
-The primary difference is that a simile uses the word like or as to compare two things, while a metaphor simply suggests that the dissimilar things are the same.
+Both types of metaphors typically use the word like or as followed by the comparison.
 If this is confusing, take a look at some of these metaphor examples to get a better understanding of exactly what a metaphor is.

 Metaphor: Situation vs. the Real Thing

 You may have often heard expressions such as “he drowned in a sea of grief” or “she is fishing in troubled waters,” or “success is a bastard as it has many fathers, and failure is an orphan, with no takers.”
 All these expressions have one thing in common: a situation is compared to a real thing, although the situation is not actually that particular thing.

 - Sea of grief - How and where does one come across a sea that is filled not with water, but with grief?

 - Fishing - It is not used to mean that the person is actually fishing; it is an expression which is used to signify that the person is looking for something that is difficult to obtain.